AbdoMusk/Apache-Kafka/kafka-producers.md

 As part of the Java Client SDK for Apache Kafka, [several serializers already exist](https://github.com/a0x8o/kafka/tree/master/clients/src/main/java/org/apache/kafka/common/serialization), such as string (which supersedes JSON), integer, float.
 Other serializers may have to be written by the users, but commonly distributed Kafka serializers exist and are efficiently written for formats such as [JSON-Schema](https://github.com/confluentinc/schema-registry/blob/master/json-schema-serializer/src/main/java/io/confluent/kafka/serializers/json/KafkaJsonSchemaSerializer.java), [Apache Avro](https://github.com/confluentinc/schema-registry/blob/master/avro-serializer/src/main/java/io/confluent/kafka/serializers/KafkaAvroSerializer.java) and [Protobuf](https://github.com/confluentinc/schema-registry/blob/master/protobuf-serializer/src/main/java/io/confluent/kafka/serializers/protobuf/KafkaProtobufSerializer.java), thanks to the Confluent Schema Registry.

-Serialization Support
+> [!TIP]
+> **Serialization Support**
+>

-If you are not using a JVM-based programming language for serialization and deserialization, ensure that your Kafka client library supports the data formats that you need!
+> If you are not using a JVM-based programming language for serialization and deserialization, ensure that your Kafka client library supports the data formats that you need!

 For the curious: Kafka Message Key Hashing
 ------------------------------------------